Chart Color Schemes

 St Ives Chase is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St Ives Chase has a high level of cultural diversity, with 33.7% of its population speaking a language other than English at home and 47.4% born overseas.
-Christianity is the predominant religion in St Ives Chase, comprising 42.2% of the population.
-However, Judaism is significantly overrepresented, making up 7.1% compared to the Greater Sydney average of 0.8%.
+St Ives Chase has a significant level of cultural diversity, with 33.7% of its residents speaking a language other than English at home and 47.4% born overseas.
+Christianity is the predominant religion in St Ives Chase, accounting for 42.2% of the population.
+Notably, Judaism is overrepresented in St Ives Chase compared to the Greater Sydney average, with 7.1% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity